-E-commerce is relatively undeveloped compared to Cambodia’s neighbors.
-Impediments to its development include inadequate internet infrastructure, limited audiences, delivery system challenges, and minimal credit card use.
-In addition, almost all transactions are settled through cash-on-delivery, raising concerns about security and costs.
+E-commerce development in Cambodia lags behind its neighbors but is speedily growing.
+Most transactions are settled through cash-on-delivery, raising concerns about security and costs.
 Other impediments include the high cost of electricity and a lack of trained ICT professionals.
-Some local banks have begun to issue credit cards in order to facilitate purchases made through the internet.
-There is a growing number of online shopping websites that cater mostly to the small number of urban consumers with access to the internet.
+There is a growing number of online shopping websites that cater mostly to urban consumers.
 Social media, such as Facebook, is increasingly used as a platform for online shopping and media space.
-A draft e-commerce law is currently under review by the Council of Ministers, though it has not been made public.
-Cambodia is the only ASEAN nation that does not have eCommerce law.
+Cambodia enacted an e-commerce law in November 2019 that regulates domestic and cross-border e-commerce transactions in Cambodia and that also includes legal protections for consumers on e-commerce platforms.

 Cambodians are adopting e-commerce both as consumers and merchants, and there is significant untapped market potential in the sector fueled by affordable mobile internet access with costs below the global average, high smart phone penetration, and a young, growing middle class.
 Of a population of 16.5 million, Cambodia boasts 121 percent mobile phone penetration (around 20 million subscribers) and 108 percent internet penetration (18 million subscribers) in 2022.